Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations

 for the first-order perturbation theory.
-Similarly, we rewrite the derivative of $V\left(\phi\right)$ as
+Similarly, we can rewrite the derivative of $V\left(\phi\right)$.

 As we have proceeded to study the gravitational field equations in GR in \prettyref{sec:pert-approach-GR} to find background and linear solutions, now we analyze the dynamics of $f\left(R\right)$ gravity in the Jordan frame, provided by the field equations \eqref{subeqs:LTB-Jordan-frame}, and \eqref{eq: scalar LTB Jordan frame} in the LTB metric.
-It should be stressed that, in the Jordan frame, we can not use the LTB metric in the simpler form \eqref{eq:LTBmetric-GR-simpler}, but we refer to the original LTB line element \eqref{eq:LTBmetric}.